iamvarunkumar/trade-raider/PROJECT_OVERVIEW.md

-# 📊 Trade Raider – Project Overview
+# 📊 Stock Sage – Project Overview
 **Vision**
 Empower retail investors to discover promising equities, understand the “why” behind each pick, and experiment with risk-free paper-trading—all within a polished Flask + React web experience powered by Gemini AI.